 Plastic: Once or twice

 The plastics that can be recycled more than once are considered durable plastics.
 These are items like bottle caps.
-Unfortunately, once the bottle caps are turned into a recycled item, that recycled item has to be turned into a fabric and its recycled potential is over, just like the plastic from the bottle the cap originated on.
+Unfortunately, once the bottle caps are turned into a recycled item, that recycled item has to be turned into fabric and its recycled potential is over, just like the plastic from a water bottle.

 The plastics that are not made from nurdles, which are called bioplastics, are made from things like corn and potatoes.
 Nurdles are the very small orb-like pieces that are created and then melted down into your favorite plastic item.
 Since bioplastics do not contain nurdles, when they break apart, they actually break down — unlike fuel-based plastics.
 The great thing about bioplastics is they have an unlimited lifespan.
 If you melted a piece of bioplastic back down to its molding state, you can make any item you want.
 The only negative thing is they are not recyclable in a traditional sense; that is, they can’t be tossed in the blue bin on the curb.
 Although these are a step in the right direction, most bioplastic farmers and manufacturing companies still use petroleum and other fuel to grow the actual produce item the plastic will be made from.

-A great way to avoid becoming a part of this facade of recycling is to bring your own water bottle with you whenever possible, carry your own straw and have some silverware on your person.
+A great way to avoid becoming a part of this facade of recycling is to bring your own water bottle with you whenever possible, carry your own straw, and have some silverware on your person.
 The impact those simple items will make is almost incalculable.
-Some great alternatives are Nalgene water bottles and stainless steel straws.
+Some great alternatives are stainless steel water bottles and bamboo utensils.